“Service to others is the rent you pay for your room here on Earth.”

 Our Board & Staff

-We’re always looking for ways to grow and diversify our Board of Directors, so if you are interested in learning more, reach out to Rebecca at rebecca@valleychildrenscenter.org.
+We’re always looking for ways to grow and diversify our Board of Directors, so if you are interested in learning more, email info@valleychildrenscenter.org.

 Officers